Which one would we choose?

 The 9000 takes up to 12 hours to be fully charged whilst the DiamondClean Smart can take up to 24 hours.

 Both charging stands have a 2 pin power connector that connects to a 2 pin bathroom socket.
 The Genius 9000 supports 220-240V compared to the Sonicare which has a more internationally accepted 100-240V support.

 With either brush the travel case is of a premium construction feeling solid and robust in hand.
 Both have a soft touch finish.
 Coated in leather is the Sonicare case, Oral-B’s is finished in a synthetic rubbery feeling material.

 Holding the handle and up to two brush heads the DiamondClean Smart’s case is better in that hard wired into the base is the charging cable that can be accessed and unwound to offer a USB connector that can be plugged into a mains socket, power adapter or computer’s USB connection.

 The Genius 9000 on the other hand has a proprietary charger that supports 100-240v and connects to a 2 pin socket.
 In its favour the case does have a stand for a smartphone built in as well as a USB port into which you could connect a device such as your smartphone for charging.
 The case must be connected to mains power to charge the brush and connected USB device.

 Lastly the brushes come as standard with a 2 year warranty out of the box.
 Oral-B however win in the satisfaction game because this can be extended to 3 years by going online by registering the brush.
 There is no additional cost.

 If you asked the respective brands directly, they would each suggest their model does.

-Studies have shown that Oral-B generally speaking have the edge here.
+Studies have shown that the rotating-oscillating technology, as used by Oral-B generally speaking, have the edge here.